S****p Listed by payoutsking Ransomware Group

 On April 16, 2026, S****p appeared on the leak site operated by the payoutsking ransomware group.
 The group states it exfiltrated internal files during a ransomware attack and has now published the company’s data after S****p failed to meet its demands.

 Public reporting indicates that S****p was listed on the payoutsking leak portal on April 16, 2026.
 The ransomware operators claim to have stolen internal company files and are using the leak site to pressure the victim.
 Exact volume of data and number of individuals affected remain undisclosed in available reporting.
-The exposed materials are described only as “internal files,” with no confirmed details on whether customer records, employee information, or other personal data were included.
+The exposed materials are described only as “internal files,” with no Reported Details on whether customer records, employee information, or other personal data were included.

 Why This Matters for You and Your Family